PaPeK/swarm-variable-speed/README.md

 in the terminal in the directory of this repository.

+#### Possible compilation problem

+If you are using anaconda and h5py is installed the linking to the libhdf5-serial-dev library might not work.
+A simple work around is to comment in your `~/.bashrc` (or `~/.shrc` or `~/.zshrc` depending on the shell you are using) the anaconda initialization.
+Than you start a new terminal and retry the compilation (run `make`).
+If the compilation was succesfull you can uncomment the anaconda initialization again and run the python-scripts.

 ### Docker-alternative

 run in the directory of this repository (assuming you followed the instructions above and called the docker image "gcc_docker" )